opensoars/ma/README.md

 #ma

-Makes it simple to create a table of contents section with links to header anchors in the content.
+Makes it simple to create a table of contents section with links to header anchors in documentation content.

 ---